The recommended way to install Home Assistant is to download the precompiled raspberry pi image. This is good for most users.

 The installation directory will be /home/pi/homeassistant.

-The installation will take about 30 minutes, after which you can go to http://localhost:8123 if your are on the Pi or http://IP_ADDRESS_OF_PI:8123 from another computer, replacing IP_ADDRESS_OF_PI with the IP address of computer.
+After the script completes, give about 10-15 minutes for the Docker containers to come up.
+Go to http://localhost:8123 if your are on the Pi or http://IP_ADDRESS_OF_PI:8123 from another computer, replacing IP_ADDRESS_OF_PI with the IP address of computer.

 Once you have done onboarding, ie create a user and logged into Home Assistant, have a poke around for 10 minutes, then REBOOT your pi (this is an important step).
 DNS issues go away (eg. map appears)